juxor/afaq/markdown/secI3.md

 Workers' self-management is based around general meetings of the whole workforce, held regularly in every industrial or agricultural syndicate.
 These are the source of and final authority over decisions affecting policy within the workplace as well as relations with other syndicates.
-These meeting elect workplace councils whose job is to implement the decisions of these assemblies and to make the day to day administration decisions that will crop up.
+These meetings elect workplace councils whose job is to implement the decisions of these assemblies and to make the day to day administration decisions that will crop up.
 These councils are directly accountable to the workforce and its members subject to